-Individual vegan pot pies are a delicious way to enjoy comfort food that’s dairy free!
+Individual vegan pot pies are a delicious way to enjoy comfort food that’s dairy free.
+These pies have lots of veggies, a creamy sauce, and a flaky crust.

 Like individual vegan pot pies.